-What is a Graduate Teaching Assistant?
+What Does it Take to Be a Graduate Teaching Assistant?

 - Lead discussion sections, tutorials, or laboratory sections.

-Graduate Teaching Assistant Required Skills
+Qualities of a Graduate Teaching Assistant

 Below is a list of the skills most Graduate Teaching Assistants say are important on the job.